making/wooys-api/README.md

     t -> y
     a -> s

-This project is responsible for REST API for Wooys.
+This project is responsible for REST API for Wooys which is compatible with [Qiita API v2](http://qiita.com/api/v2/docs).